yamchips/issue-tracker/Learning-notes.md

 ```

 They are relation fields, the inverse side of the relationships defined in the other models(Account, Session, Authenticator, Issue).
 They don't result in any physical columns.

+### Assign an issue to user

+Add onValueChange attribute to Select.Root, which requires a function.
+Inside the function, we use axios to send patch request to current issue to update the Issue object.
+This function's parameter is the value of Select.Item.

+To unassign an issue, we create a new Select.Item and set its value to 'unassigned' and text to 'Unassigned'.

+Here, Mosh's video is outdated.
+We need to:

+1. Spread current issue object when sending patch request
+2. Modify /api/issues/[id]/route.ts PATCH method, set `data: validation.data` for future scaling.
+Also, modify schema, add all possible fields and make all fields optional.
+Because in PATCH, we might only update part of all fields.
+AssignedToUserId field also can be null, so add nullable to it.
+3. Set 'unassigned' as value because Radix UI doesn't allow empty string as value.

 ## Further work